-This Advent Calendar is both a fun DIY and a cool gift!
+This DIY Advent Calendar is both a fun craft and a cool gift!

 Like many people, I love the holidays.
 When I was a kid, I couldn’t get enough of the holly, jolly time of year.
 Even now that I’m older, I’m happy to say I still enjoy the festivities & traditions surrounding Christmas.

 Though I always looked forward to Christmas movie marathons and mounds of holiday sweets, there’s been one tradition that stood out above the rest — the countdown to Christmas!
 Specifically, it was waking up, overly excited, to check my stocking to see if I had a goodie waiting for me.

 It’s probably no surprise, then, that advent calendars are my jam.
 And, luckily for me, retailers have been catching on to their popularity in the past several years.
 But being frugal, I always wondered if I could just make my own at a better value.

 For the last few years, I’ve been making calendars for my parents and both of my brothers (including their significant others).
 Let me tell you, they give me the same joy that I had as a child opening my own daily treat.